-- 1. Suspension: One to ten days, pending further investigation of the incident by administration

-- 2. Suspension of more than ten days

-- 3. Recommendation for expulsion

-- 4. Restitution of property (if applicable)
+- 1. Restorative practices can result in a lesser number of days ISS/OSS - a.
+Some examples, but not limited to community service and addiction cessation classes - 2.
+Administrative conference with parents or guardians before readmitting student - 3.
+Suspension: One to ten days, pending further investigation of the incident by administration - 4.
+Suspension of more than ten days - 5.
+Recommendation for expulsion - 6.
+Restitution of property (if applicable)

-- 5. Conference with parents or guardians before readmitting students